 Tenants - both urban and rural - are not permitted to obtain a burn permit without signed authorization from the property owner.
-An authorization form is available to download and prin from the Documents section at right or at he Fire Station.
+An authorization form is available to download and print from the Documents section at right or at the Fire Station.

 Will I be using an outdoor wood-burning appliance or having an open-air fire?

-The regulations and fees are different depending on the type of fire. (see below)
+The regulations and fees are different depending on the type of fire*. (click for User Fees)

 Do I have room in my yard to host a fire?